 Native Americans were disproportionally impacted by COVID.
-Governor Gianforte approved the recommendations of the ARPA Health Advisory Commission for funding of programs aimed at improving the vaccination rate, especially in the state's disproportionate areas of impact, which includes Native American reservations.
-In addition, departments are proactively communicating with Tribal governments encouraging participation in ARPA programs.
+Governor Gianforte approved the recommendations of the ARPA Health Advisory Commission for funding of programs aimed at improving the vaccination rate, especially in the state's disproportionate areas of impact, which include Native American reservations.
+In addition, departments proactively communicated with Tribal governments encouraging participation in ARPA programs.

-House Bill 632 requires departments to develop plans to measure the effectiveness of programs they administer funded by ARPA funds.
-In addition, it requires many project applicants to state the anticipated outcomes of their project and how they expect to achieve them.
-Accordingly, Departments must require periodic reports from award recipients to provide information necessary, including quantifiable data, for the departments to confirm that awarded funds achieved intended outcomes.
+House Bill 632 required departments to develop plans to measure the effectiveness of programs they administer that are funded by ARPA funds.
+In addition, it required many project applicants to state the anticipated outcomes of their project and how they expected to achieve them.
+Accordingly, Departments are requiring periodic reports from award recipients to provide information necessary, including quantifiable data, for the departments to confirm that awarded funds achieved intended outcomes.

 The two largest allocations of SFR Funds in HB 632 targeted high-need and frontier, unserved, and underserved communities which tend to be rural communities, including Native American reservations.
-The Montana Legislature allocated \$150M to towns, cities, and counties, in part based on road miles as well as population.
+The Montana Legislature allocated nearly \$150M to towns, cities, and counties, in part based on road miles as well as population.
 Even though Tribal governments received direct ARPA allocations, HB 632 allowed them to apply for competitive water and sewer infrastructure grants, along with local governments.
-Broadband funds are targeted at frontier, unserved and underserved communities.
+Broadband funds were targeted at frontier, unserved, and underserved communities.